National Collaborative Perinatal Project, 1959-1974

 National Archives Identifier: 606622

 Record Group 443: Records of the National Institutes of Health (NIH)

 The National Collaborative Perinatal Project (NCPP), 1959-1974, consists of the Master File, a Variables File, and 30 special topic Work Files.
 The study was conducted by NIH's National Institute of Neurological Diseases and Stroke.
-A full description of the series and a list of available NCPP data files is available via NARA's Online Public Access (OPA) resource, which can be searched by title, National Archives Identifier, or keyword.
+A full description of the series and a list of available NCPP data files is available via the National Archives Catalog, which can be searched by title, National Archives Identifier, or keyword.

 The NCPP data constitute an important resource for biomedical and behavioral research in many areas of obstetrics, perinatology, pediatrics, and developmental psychology.
 The data also provide a prospective base for examining neurological and neurosensory defects and the relationship of pregnancy and perinatal factors on the health of individual children.
 The major categories of data collected include obstetrical, pediatric, pathological, serological, socioeconomic and family, genetic history, psychological, speech, language, and hearing.
 The mother was examined during pregnancy, labor, and delivery.
 The children were given neonatal examinations and follow-up examinations at four, eight, and twelve months, and three, four, seven, and eight years.
 Supplemental information was gathered throughout the study, including family linkages between related women participating in the NCPP.
 There are 6,700 data items on the approximately 58,000 study pregnancies.